 At Fusion Medical, we have a variety of acne treatments available.
 By seeking early intervention for your acne, you can prevent the formation of scars, and save on the need for future acne scar removal treatments.

 Fusion Medical was set up in the year 2015.
-Our founders, being passionate about offering one-stop quality healthcare services at affordable rates, decided to set up the first Executive Medical Centre in One-North.
-This centre is equipped with diagnostic and imaging equipment to provide convenience to our patients.
-Diagnostic and imaging equipment include X-Ray, Ultrasound, ECG treadmill, Spirometry, Tonometry, Mammogram, Electrocardiogram, Audiometry Tests and Bone Densitometry.
+Our founders, being passionate about offering one-stop quality healthcare services at affordable rates, decided to set up an Executive Medical Centre equipped with diagnostic and imaging equipment under one roof to provide convenience to our patients.
+Diagnostic and imaging equipment include X-Ray, Ultrasound, Treadmill, Echocardiogram, Tonometry, Mammogram, Retinopathy and Bone Densitometry.

 Start your skin health restoration journey with us today!